Take a Picture (Filter song): Chart performance

 "Take a Picture" reached number 12 on the US Billboard Hot 100 on February 5, 2000, after reaching the top 40 on December 14, 1999.
 The song hit number one on Billboard's Hot Dance Music/Club Play chart on February 5, 2000.
 It became a top-five hit on the Billboard Mainstream Rock Tracks chart at number four and the Modern Rock Tracks chart at number three.
 It was also a top-ten hit on the Adult Top 40 at number seven and a top-twenty hit on the Mainstream Top 40 at number 15, giving the band their only hit on these two charts.
 Internationally, "Take a Picture" reached number three in Canada, number eight in New Zealand, number 25 in the United Kingdom and number 32 in Australia.

 Music video

 A music video, directed by David Meyers, featured the band in a dreamlike sequence taking place in five different main scenes: a crashed and burning jet airplane in the middle of the ocean, underwater below it without scuba gear on, on a tiny search rowboat in the middle of the ocean, a room in a house being flooded by water, and on the roof of this flooding house.
 Several segments include supermodel Jaime King.

-Filter appeared two years in a row at popular Washington, D.C./Baltimore radio station 99.1 HFStival.
-The first year's performance in September 1999 did not include the song.
-Mass requests and increasing popularity (as stated all day during the second year's performance in May 2000) resulted in the song being played as their closer.